 Rivers Classification

 Pacific Ocean Recreational

 (b) Scott River:

 (1) The Scott River from Shackleford Creek

 to McCarthy Creek Recreational

 (2) The Scott River from McCarthy Creek to

 Scott Bar Scenic

 (3) The Scott River from Scott Bar to the

 confluence with the Klamath River Recreational

 (c) Salmon River:

 (1) The Salmon River from the Forks of

 Salmon to the Lewis Creek confluence Recreational

-(2) The Salmon River from the Lewis Creek
+(2) The Salmon River from the Lewis Creek Recreational

 confluence to the Wooley Creek confluence Scenic

-(3) The Salmon River from the Wooley Creek
+(3) The Salmon River from the Wooley Creek Seeme

 confluence to the confluence with the Klamath

 River Recreational

-(4) The South Fork of the Salmon River from
+(4) The South Fork of the Salmon River from Recreational

-Cecilville to St. Claire Creek confluence Recreational
+(4) The South Fork of the Samon River from Cecilville to St. Claire Creek confluence Recreational

+Recreational
-(5) The South Fork from St. Claire Creek

-confluence to the Matthews Creek confluence Scenic
+(5) The South Fork from St. Claire Creek confluence to the Matthews Creek confluence Coordia

+Scenic

-(6) The South Fork from Matthews Creek
+(6) The South Fork from Matthews Creek Recreational

 confluence to the Forks of Salmon Recreational

 (7) The North Fork of the Salmon River from

 Marble Mountain Wilderness boundary to

-Mule Bridge Campground in Section 35 T12N
+Mule Bridge Campground in Section 35 T12N XX7:1.1

 R11W and Section 12 T11N R11W Wild

-(8) The North Fork from Mule Bridge
+(8) The North Fork from Mule Bridge Descriptions

 Campground to the Forks of Salmon Recreational

 (9) Wooley Creek from the Marble Mountain

-Wilderness Area boundary to 1/2 mile
+Wilderness Area boundary to 1/2 mile Wild

-upstream of the confluence with Salmon River Wild
+upstream of the confluence with Salmon River w lid

-(10) Wooley Creek downstream 1/2 mile
+(10) Wooley Creek downstream 1/2 mile Recreational

 above the confluence with the Salmon River Recreational

 (d) Trinity River:

-(1) The Trinity River from 100 yards below
+(1) The Trinity River from 100 yards below Descretional

 Lewiston Dam to Cedar Flat Creek confluence Recreational

-(2) The Trinity River from Cedar Flat Creek
+(2) The Trinity River from Cedar Flat Creek Country

 confluence to Gray Falls Scenic

-(3) The Trinity River from Gray Falls to the
+(3) The Trinity River from Gray Falls to the Descretions

 west boundary of Section 2 T8N R4E Recreational

 (4) The Trinity River from the west boundary

 of Section 2 T8N R4E to the confluence with

 the Klamath River at Weitchpec Scenic

 (5) The North Fork of the Trinity River from

-the Trinity Alps Primitive Area boundary to
+the Trinity Alps Primitive Area boundary to XX7'1 1

 north boundary Section 20 T34N R11W Wild

 (6) The North Fork from the north boundary

 Section 20 T34N R11W to mouth Recreational

 (7) The South Fork Trinity River from Forest

 Glen to Hidden Valley Ranch Wild

 (8) The South Fork from Hidden Valley